byteball/odex-backend/REST_API.md

 ### GET /account/{userAddress}

-Retrieve the account information for a certain Ethereum address (mainly token balances)
+Retrieve the account information for a certain Obyte address (mainly token balances)

-### GET /account/{userAddress}/{tokenAddress}
+### GET /account/{userAddress}/{asset}

-Retrieve the token balance of a certain Ethereum address
+Retrieve the token balance of a certain Obyte address

-* {userAddress} is the Ethereum address of a user/client wallet
+* {userAddress} is the Obyte address of a user/client wallet
-* {tokenAddress} is the Ethereum address of a token (base or quote)
+* {asset} is the ID of an asset (base or quote)

 # Pairs resource